Close-up of white daisies with yellow centers in a garden.

 EMDR Trained, Level 1 - EMDRIA Approved

-Master Foundations of Internal Family Systems
+Masters Foundations of Internal Family Systems

 Clinical Training - Maple Counseling